irm-codebase/RESTORE/docs/Generic expressions.md

 These are defined globally, and do not create constraints or additional variables.
-Specific entity types may override these if necessary.
+Specific entity modules may override these if necessary.

 # Activity expressions